pq-react/CAM---Context-Agility-Manager/README.md

 ![Data source settings](images/15.jpg)

-  7. Click the "Save and Test" button to verify the setup.
+  7. Click the `Save and Test` button to verify the setup.
 The next message should be displayed.

 <img src="images/16.jpg" width=50% height=50%>